shanewwarren/mobeeus/API.md

 - `payload` - optional data to send to the task.
 - `next` - the continuation method required.

+If no `next` callback is provided, a Promise object is returned.

 #### `server.dispatcher.every(interval, name, [payload], next)`